NCAR/CAM-chem/docs/cheyenne_jupyter.md

-# Steps to Start Jupyter on Casper
+# Steps to start Jupyter on Casper

 Go to the folder that you have jupyter notebooks (*.ipynb) and start and interactive job from Cheyenne:
 >execdav